temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 - The `EmailDetails` data class
 - A `start_to_close_timeout` parameter, which tells the Temporal Server to time out the Activity 10 seconds from when the Activity starts

-The loop also includes a sleep statement that causes the Workflow to pause for a set amount of time between email.
+The loop also includes a `asyncio.sleep()` statement that causes the Workflow to pause for a set amount of time between email.
 You can define this in seconds, days, months, or even years, depending on your business logic.

+If there's a cancellation request, the request raises `asyncio.CancelledError`, which you can catch and respond.
+In this application, you'll use cancellation requests to unsubscribe users.
+You'll send one last email when they unsubscribe, before completing the Workflow Execution.

 Since the user's email address is set to the Workflow Id, attempting to subscribe with the same email address twice will result in a `Workflow Execution already started` error and prevent the Workflow Execution from spawning again.